ImanBahar/SumCalculator/README.md

 End Time (08/02/2023) @ 10.20 am

-Approximately 5 to 6 hours.
+Approximately 4 to 5 hours.

 String to double calculations using regular expression to filter